-I guess it makes sense, generally: as adults, we’re all doing niche things, and niches are small and excluding, so everything else trends towards becomes small talk.
-(And that’s fine and right, because focus is necessary for growth.
+I guess it makes sense: as adults, we’re all doing niche things, and niches are small and excluding, so everything else trends towards small talk.
+(And that’s fine and right, because focus is part of growth, and who's not trying to grow?
 Just try and stay loyal, which Arthur did and my cousins do.)

 Maybe it wasn’t so much that I was uniquely outside of Arthur’s confidence, but more that we had both (or all) grown a bit into our own isolation.
 In any case, I mourn the loss and its new finality.

-Well, I’ll briefly start with me, for context.
-Who I am is still him, the result of his influence, for sure.
-Of growing with, then adjacent to him, then apart, then converging again (more on the converging, later).
-If you distilled me down and got rid of all the litter and trivia, the rare and potent stuff remaining would be similar to what I knew of Arthur.
-We had the same essence, as I saw it.
-So I can show you that reflection, and you can tell me if it’s accurate (See: first paragraph’s disclaimer).
+I can show you a reflection of that essence, and you can tell me if it’s accurate (See: first paragraph’s disclaimer.)
 (Also, note my calling out our similarity is carefully placed right before I go on to flatter him best I can — tactics, baby — but don’t read my ego into this.
-What follows is all my cousin.)
+What follows is my cousin.)

-Arthur and confidence.
-Old saying: the pro fails more often than the amateur tries.
+Arthur and his confidence.
+An old saying: the pro fails more than the amateur tries.

 The subtleties of his personality were sophisticated and complicated.
 He could spar at an exceptional level from an early age.
-But he started out lazy and overthrowing a lot of his punches, gassing out quickly.
+But he started out wide eyed and lazy, overthrowing a lot of his punches, gassing out quickly.

 As a kid, he was autistically independent, preoccupied and hyper focused, but without any of the social hangups.
 He could talk to anyone and impressed everyone.
-He was adored, and rightfully so, but he also marched to the beat of his own nunchucks, exclusively.
-You couldn’t bullshit him, and you couldn’t placate him unless he was genuinely fascinated with what you offered.
-This is how kids should be, insatiably curious and wild.
+He was adored, and rightfully so, but he also marched exclusively to the beat of his own nunchucks.
+You couldn’t bullshit him and you couldn’t placate him.
+He only gave his attention if he was genuinely fascinated with what you were saying or doing.
+And isn't this how kids should be: ideal, insatiably curious, and wild.
 It was my favorite era of his, and where we spent the most time together.
 I was such an asshole to him, and he still always hung out with me.
 And we followed each other into a lot of similar interests.

 Then he got his first hit of testosterone, and followed a phase where he literally held a fist up in every photo taken of him.
-Ha.
-Puberty’s a bitch.
+Puberty’s rough.
 That didn’t last long.
 Reality checked and he stabilized.
-The important thing is that he knew he wasn’t going to watch, he was going to play.
-I loved him here, jealously and from a further distance.
+The important thing is that, from there and then: he knew he wasn’t going to watch, he was going to play.
+I loved him then, jealously and from a further distance.
 I couldn’t hang.

-Then maturity: The firm handshake, the direct eye contact, the bright teeth, the smiling cheeks.
+Then, maturity.
+The firm handshake, the direct eye contact, the bright teeth, the smiling cheeks.
 Approachable, but not daffy.
-If anything his charisma was a prank and shrewd tactic; a car salesman during the first act, a playful subversion before the intellect and wit made their debut; or, worse for you, they didn’t.
-You’d start talking to Arthur and think you were walking in on a frat-boy breakfast table, then he’d go on to tell you why your problem was really because of what Robert Moses did back in ‘56, or he’d ask if you thought the The States were in a similar stage of decadence as Rome before its fall.
+If anything his charisma was a prank and shrewd tactic.
+A car salesman during the first act.
+A playful subversion before the intellect and wit made their debut; or, worse for you, they didn’t.
+You’d start talking to Arthur and think you were walking in on a frat-house breakfast table, then he’d go on to tell you why your problem was really because of what Robert Moses did back in ‘56, or he’d ask what you thought of the Napoleonic victory counterfactual.

-To him, your reason was more important than your choice, which is an axiom of all good conversation, one that most people are afraid to admit because doing so requires the ability to tread water.
+To him, your reasons were more important than your choices, which is an axiom of all good conversation, one that most people are afraid to admit because doing so requires the ability to tread water.
 It’s easier to talk about the weather or watch sports.
 But Arthur wasn’t afraid of going deeper, and he had the tact to know when it was the right thing to do.